hyperwallet/hyperwallet-ios-ui-sdk/README.md

 In Hyperwallet UI SDK, we categorized HyperwalletException into three groups, which are input errors (business errors), network errors and unexpected errors.

 ### Unexpected Error
-Once an unexpected error happened, an AlertView that only contains the `OK` button will be shown in the UI.
+Once an unexpected error occurs, an AlertView that only contains the `OK` button will be shown in the UI.

 ### Network Error
-Network errors happen due to connectivity issues, such as poor-quality network connection, the request timed out from the server side, etc. Once a network error happened, an AlertView that contains a `Cancel` and a `Try Again` buttons will be shown in the UI.
+Network errors occurs due to connectivity issues, such as poor-quality network connection, the request timed out from the server side, etc. Once a network error happened, an AlertView that contains a `Cancel` and a `Try Again` buttons will be shown in the UI.

 ### Business Errors
-Business errors happen when the Hyperwallet platform has found invalid information or some business restriction related to the data has been submitted and require some action from the user.
+Business errors occurs when the Hyperwallet platform has found invalid information or some business restriction related to the data has been submitted and require some action from the user.

+### Authentication Error
+Authentication error occurs when the Hyperwallet SDK is not able to fetch the authentication token from the client implementation.

 ## License
 The Hyperwallet iOS SDK is open source and available under the [MIT](https://github.com/hyperwallet/hyperwallet-ios-ui-sdk/blob/master/LICENSE) license